 Where OPNsense feels logical, pfSense feels clunky.
 That’s not to say that it’s bad (as a lot of those extra menu items are used for customization), but there have been times when it’s taken me longer to find what I’m looking for than it probably should.
 This is mostly due to the fact that there are a lot of menu options in pfSense.
 That could be a good or bad thing depending on how you like to operate.

-pfSense and OPNsense are extremely similar when it comes to usability.
+When comparing pfSense vs. OPNsense, both are extremely similar when it comes to usability.
 That’s a good thing, as switching from one to the other will mean that you’re fairly familiar with the system and will be able to figure everything out.

-The main differences come when you first start using pfSense or OPNsense. pfSense and OPNsense are extremely different than most consumer-grade routers and firewalls.
+The main differences come when you first start using each firewall when comparing pfSense vs. OPNsense. pfSense and OPNsense are extremely different than most consumer-grade routers and firewalls.
 Even things that are fairly simple like port forwarding have a lot more settings on pfSense/OPNsense.
 There is a learning curve to both of these systems, but you’ll find quickly that all of the options make sense.

 It’s also important to note that these additional settings are what make pfSense and OPNsense so great, but it will be slightly confusing the first time you use them and you’ll probably have to reference documentation to ensure you’re doing everything correctly.

 The GUI does make OPNsense slightly more usable, but you’ll find that the usability benefits are really just from a navigational standpoint.
 Overall, they both are extremely powerful and due to that, tend to have more confusing settings than some may expect.
 While this may sound like a negative, it’s a huge positive.